Why will I need a colposcopy?

-I will then apply one or two types of liquid onto your cervix.
+The gynaecologist will then apply one or two types of liquid onto your cervix.
 One of the liquids is acetic acid (vinegar) and the other is Lugol’s solution (containing iodine).
 Both liquids will stain the cervix and highlight any abnormal cells.
 Both liquids may sting slightly.

-Typically, a small biopsy is taken from one of these areas that look abnormal.
+Typically, a small biopsy is taken from an area that looks abnormal.

 How long will the results take to become available?

 The specialist performing the colposcopy should be able to generally explain what was seen and how you will receive your results.
 If a biopsy was taken during the colposcopy, it will be submitted for pathology testing and examined under the microscope.
 This may take a week and your doctor may ask you to return to the clinic to discuss the findings.

 What are the risks of a colposcopy?

-- The application of the liquids may cause a stinging sensation.
+- The application of the liquids may cause a burning, tingling or stinging sensation.
 The liquids may also smell.